chris-short/chrisshort.net/content/post/lessons-in-frugality-why-pay-for-linktree/index.md

 This is how websites were built in ye olden times.
 My first ever actual corporate website I made from the ground up using vim on a Red Hat Linux 5 box.
 It was tough, but you have granular controls with static HTML sites that you don't always get with Static Site Generator (SSG) themes.
 That and the overkill of an SSG for a single page.
 These templates would have been a big help back in the early 00s.

 I made my customizations to the HTML and CSS (it needed more animation configuration because I had more than ten sites to link to 😬).
-My friend [JJ Asghar][11] liked the idea so much that he built his static landing page the next day (I like it).
+My friend [JJ Asghar][11] liked the idea so much that he built his static landing page the next day (I like it; [here's his code too][14]).
 Now we have tools like code-server with extensions that make managing one HTML page and CSS easy compared to 20+ years ago.
 The advances in those technologies are just the icing on the cake.
 Pro-tip: [favicon-generator.org][12] will add that last bit of polish to your site.

 Once the site looked good on my local network, I took it to a static hosting service, told it to deploy `/`, and off the service went with the shortest build time that service probably saw all day. [chrisshort.me][2] is live and distributed across a global CDN in less than a minute.